-The Swedish school system includes a growing number of independent schools with public funding, friskola in Swedish, is growing in Sweden.
+The Swedish school system includes a growing number of independent schools with public funding, friskola in Swedish.
 Following a law change in the 1990s, parents and their children can choose among tuition-free schools, whether municipal or private.

 Although private schools have been in existence for as long as there has been compulsory education in Sweden, they were not a wide-spread competitive alternative to municipal schools until the 1992 law provided them with public funding.

 These publicly funded non-municipal schools are called friskola to differentiate them from tuition-based private schools (of which there are only a handful left in Sweden).

 In Sweden, these independent schools must be approved by the Schools Inspectorate and follow the national curricula and syllabuses, just like regular municipal schools.

 The Swedish Education Act, along with the Swedish Discrimination Act, strives to protect children and students from discrimination and degrading treatment.
 In essence, the headteacher of nursery schools, schools and adult education programmes are responsible for enforcing prohibitions against discrimination and degrading behaviour, and for promoting equal treatment.
 The Equality Ombudsman supervises compliance with this law.